Centers for Pain Control and Vein Care

 No matter what causes your neck, shoulder, arm, or upper chest pain, a ganglion nerve block may be the solution that finally brings relief.
 This remarkable treatment also successfully and rapidly alleviates the symptoms of post-traumatic stress disorder (PTSD).
-The specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, have years of experience performing safe and effective ganglion nerve blocks.
+The specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, and Valparaiso, Indiana, have years of experience performing safe and effective ganglion nerve blocks.
 To learn if this treatment can help you, call the nearest office or schedule an appointment online.

 A ganglion refers to a cluster of nerves, which occurs all along your spine as nerves enter and exit the spinal cord.
 The team at Centers for Pain Control and Vein Care performs stellate ganglion nerve blocks, which specifically target nerve clusters in your neck.